 The Best Love Match:

-Boar and Rabbit: They are a very compatible couple.
-The Boar appreciates the good taste of the Rabbit.
-The Rabbit understands the Boar well.
+Pig and Rabbit: They are a very compatible couple.
+The Pig appreciates the good taste of the Rabbit.
+The Rabbit understands the Pig well.

-Boar and Sheep: One of the happiest possible combinations.
+Pig and Goat: One of the happiest possible combinations.
 Both are home loving and loyal.

 Words of Caution: